 Among the periodicals of the month which have come into our hands are three "new candidates for the public favour," as the phrase is.
-There is No. 1 of The Statist, a Magazine of Statistical and Actuarial Information, both Popular and Scientific, announced as under the editorship of R. THOMFson JOPLING, Esq., F.S.S., and to be published every alternate month, at the cost of one shilling and sixpence; there is No. 1 of the West of Scotland Magazine, a sixpenny monthly, published in Glasgow; and there is No. 1 of the People's Monthly Register and General Review, a penny periodical, to be made up of a resume of the month's news, and a selection of literary criticisms culled from various papers.
+There is No. 1 of The Statist, a Magazine of Statistical and Actuarial Information, both Popular and Scientific, announced as under the editorship of R. THOMPson JOPLING, Esq., F.S.S., and to be published every alternate month, at the cost of one shilling and sixpence; there is No. 1 of the West of Scotland Magazine, a sixpenny monthly, published in Glasgow; and there is No. 1 of the People's Monthly Register and General Review, a penny periodical, to be made up of a resume of the month's news, and a selection of literary criticisms culled from various papers.
 None of these first numbers strikes us as of particularly good promise.
 The Statist has a paper, by the Editor, on the Statistics of Accidental Death, and one on Cholera Statistics, from neither of which can we draw any notable inferences, though the former is evidently laborious.
-Let us advise the Editor to have as few articles as possible with
+Let us advise the Editor to have as few articles as possible with "to be continued" at the end of them.
+Magazine-writers ought, as a whoever he is; a book on the Military Forces and Institutions of Great

-Among new works advertised as forthcoming, the following are an nounced for "next week :"-An Inquiry into the Principles of Church Authority ; or Reasons for recalling my Subscription to the Royal Supremacy, by the Rev. R. J. WILBERFORCE; and Lord CARLISLE'S Diary in Turkish and Greek Waters ;- both from the press of Messrs.
+Among new works advertised as forthcoming, the following are announced for "next week:"-An Inquiry into the Principles of Church Authority; or Reasons for recalling my Subscription to the Royal Supremacy, by the Rev. R. J. WILBERFORCE; and Lord CARLISLE'S Diary in Turkish and Greek Waters ;-- both from the press of Messrs.
 LONGMAN.
-Among works "just ready," or "to be published shortly," are the much anticipated Literary Life and Correspondence of Lady Blessington ; the equally desired Thirty Years of Foreign Policy ; or a History of the Secretaryships of the Earl of Aberdeen and Viscount Palmerston, by Mr. Disraeli's truculent biographer, "to be continued" at the end of them.
-Magazine-writers ought, as a whoever he is; a book on the Military Forces and Institutions of Great
+Among works "just ready," or "to be published shortly," are the much anticipated Literary Life and Correspondence of Lady Blessington; the equally desired Thirty Years of Foreign Policy; or a History of the Secretaryships of the Earl of Aberdeen and Viscount Palmerston, by Mr. Disrneli's truculent biographer,